-Drilling and Formation Evaluation operating income increased to \$171 million in 2001 compared to a breakeven position in 2000.
-Drilling systems contributed \$118 million of the increase, logging and perforating services contributed \$36 million, and drill bit sales contributed \$27 million, all benefiting from increased activity levels, higher equipment utilization and improved pricing, particularly in the United States in the first nine months of 2001.
+DRILLING AND FORMATION EVALUATION operating income increased to \$171 million in 2001 compared to a breakeven position in 2000.
+Drilling systems contributed \$118 million of the increase, logging and perforating contributed \$36 million, and drill bits contributed \$27 million, all benefiting from increased activity levels, higher equipment utilization and improved pricing, particularly in the United States in the first nine months of 2001.
 Incremental margin, which is calculated by taking the change in operating income over the applicable periods and dividing by the change in revenues over the same period, increased by 48% for Drilling and Formation Evaluation.